sunnyprime/Python/README.md

 # Python
-Python is an interpreted high-level programming language for general-purpose programming.
-Created by Guido van Rossum and first released in 1991, Python has a design philosophy that emphasizes code readability, notably using significant whitespace
+>Python is an interpreted high-level programming language for general-purpose programming.
+Created by Guido van Rossum and first released in 1991,Python has a design philosophy that emphasizes code readability, notably using significant whitespace

-###Sample Code:-
+### Sample Code only:-

 #### Output

 ```